WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

   [Constructor(Function fun)]
   interface Suspending {
-    [Unscopable] Function wrappedFunction;
   }
 }
 ```

 The `Suspending` object's role is primarily to annotate a function in a way that enables the `WebAssembly.instantiate` function to implement the import in a special way.
 Note that `WebAssembly.Suspending` has no externally visible attributes other than those inherited from `Object`.
-However, it does have an internal attribute -- the `wrappedFunction` -- which is referenced in the specifics of the algorithms below.
+However, it does have an internal slot -- `[[wrappedFunction]]` -- which is referenced in the specifics of the algorithms below.

 ### Exporting Promises